nairvibhas18/comp423-course-notes/docs/tutorials/go-setup.md

 ## Project Setup: Creating the Repository
 ### Step 1: Create a Local Directory and Initialize Git
-A. Open your terminal or command prompt
+A. Open your terminal or command prompt.

 B. Create a new directory for your project:
 ```bash